BeamAviation50/Beams-GeoFS-Optimizations/README.md

 Welcome to GeoFS Advanced Resolutions and more!
 Here you can play geofs in any resolution above 1080p!
 Have a 4k Monitor?
 GeoFS in 4K!
-Talk about that!
-Also, It has been a while since I last updated this, so expect an update in a week or so.
+Also, It has been a while since I last updated this, so expect an update in a week or so (cough cough upscaling)

 How to use:
 1. Download the js script